- October 23, 2012 [Day-One Patch]

 Medal of Honor: Warfighter has got a lot of pressure on its shoulders.
 Not only is it trying to establish its place among a number of other AAA shooters releasing this fall, but it’s also coming off of a mediocre success with regards to the series’ initial reboot in 2010.
 Luckily, as far as the multiplayer goes, which is what we’re concerned about here, I can tell you right off the bat that Medal of Honor: 2010 this is not.
 Improvements in nearly every department are substantial, which we’ll get into further in this review.
 The question is, is it enough?

 I say “potential” because, in its current state, Warfighter can be a rather shaky and unstable mess at times.
 We’re talking some pretty serious bugs and glitches here, like falling through maps, sound-drops, full-on game or console freezing and a few VoIP issues on the PC, some of which have luckily been ironed out in the latest server update.
 Sadly, these issues don’t make for a very confident release and can overshadow what makes Warfighter so great – its gameplay.
-That being said, gamers need to realize that everything mentioned above can easily, and most certainly will be adressed in post-launch patching and tweaking.
 In the end, Warfighter’s core remains in-tact and should not be so easily dismissed.
 Having gotten that out of the way, let’t talk about why you shouldn’t let this shooter slide underneath your radar this Fall.

 A Swedish SOG Taking Aim